mikitsik/rails_from_scratch/README.md

 # Rails From Scratch

-Rails From Scratch is an exercise web framework that imitates Ruby On Rails and based on [Rebuilding Rails](https://rebuilding-rails.com/) Book.
+Rails From Scratch is an exercise web framework that imitates Ruby On Rails and based on Rebuilding Rails by Noah Gibbs book.
 It is already utilized in the [Some Best Quotes Ever](https://github.com/mikitsik/some_best_quotes_ever) App.

 ## Installation